son524lt/ROS_AutoTaxi/README.md

 ## Dependencies

-- This project runs on ROS noetic
+- This project requires on ROS Noetic.
+To install ROS Noetic, please follow instruction in this page: [ROS Noetic Installation on Ubuntu](http://wiki.ros.org/noetic/Installation/Ubuntu)

 - To install all ROS dependencies of this project, run command:
     ```bash
     rosdep install --from-paths src --ignore-src -r -y
     ```

-- This project requires opencv, to install, do the following commands:
+- This project requires OpenCV, to install OpenCV, do the following commands:

     Install OpenCV using the package manager
     ```bash